 1. Ditch the zoom and use a wide-angle prime

-Street photography is not like your 2nd grade science class.
+Street photography is not like your high-school science class.
 You don’t examine your subjects under a microscope.
-Rather, street photography is about experiencing life, up close and personal.
+Rather, street photography is about experiencing life up close and personal.

-2. Get close
+2. Get as close as you can

 3. Always carry your camera with you